-If you take one thing away from this post, I hope it’s that biblical gratitude is about honoring another, especially God, above all others.
-It’s about turning our attention towards the giver and choosing to honor their effort and kindness with appreciation.
+If you take one thing away from this post, I hope it’s that biblical gratitude and thankfulness are both valuable in the kingdom of God.
+They turn our attention towards the giver and choosing to honor their effort and kindness with appreciation and goodwill.

-Let me leave you with this final bible verse on gratitude.
-It may be a helpful one to memorize as you continue to pursue how to raise grateful kids.
+Let me leave you with this final reminder of this bible verse on thankfulness.
+It may be a helpful one to memorize.

-“And whatever you do, in word or in deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through Him” (Col 3:17).
+“And whatever you do, in word or in deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through Him” (Colossians 3:17).

 This post includes excerpts from the Bible study discussion guide:

 “Parenting in Christ: Lessons from the Parables”